 3. Reinforce and review topics from this year.

 If you don’t feel your students are quite ready to start the next grade level yet, or there are some areas you want to reinforce, spend some time reviewing during the last couple weeks of school.

 Now, the word “review” can get a lot of eye rolls because, well, it sounds boring.
 But you know I’m a firm believer that review is one of the most fun parts of learning!
 Students have already learned the material the first time, so you have a little more freedom to get creative.

 Play some fun, but relevant, review games or do a room transformation!
 You can find lots of fun review activities on Pinterest or TpT.
-If you’re specifically looking for end of year activities for 2nd grade math, I have a growing bundle (to be completed REALLY soon!) of interactive reviews that would make great room transformations!
+If you’re specifically looking for end of year activities for 2nd grade math, I have a bundle of interactive reviews that would make great room transformations!